-Mid-America Seminary has been approved by the Tennessee State Approving Agency and by the New York State Division of Veterans Affairs to certify veteran students and other eligible persons to receive benefits toward educational expenses from the Department of Veterans Affairs.
+Mid-America Seminary has been approved by the Tennessee State Approving Agency to certify veteran students and other eligible persons to receive benefits toward educational expenses from the Department of Veterans Affairs.
 Students who receive financial benefits from the Department of Veterans Affairs program are required to verify their current enrollment status at the Seminary monthly.

-Records for veterans are maintained in the registrar's office at the Cordova campus and in the director's office at the Northeast campus.
+Records for veterans are maintained in the financial aid office on campus.
 These confidential records are accessible to the student and are not released to others without the written consent of the student.
 Additional information regarding the release of veterans' records is published in the Student Supplement and Housing Handbook.

-Students intending to utilize veterans' benefits must contact the registrar's office (main campus) or the director's office (Northeast campus) each semester.
+Students intending to utilize veterans' benefits must contact the registrar's office each semester.